aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

-# Combinatorial Redundancy Algorithms
+# Combinatorial Redundancy Detection

 ## Some background on output sensitive algorithms

 An output sensitive algorithm is an algorithm whose complexity depends on the size of the output.
 Thus, for a fixed instance size *n*, the same algorithm can have different running time.
-A classical example of problem for which output sensitive algorithms exists is the computation of the convex hull of a finite set of points in *R^d*.
+A classical example of a problem for which output sensitive algorithms exists is the computation of the convex hull of a finite set of points in *R^d*.